 These vegan chocolate chip oatmeal cookies are thick and chewy and delicious!
 A sprinkle of sea salt takes these over the top!
+Perfect for packing in lunches or enjoying as an after school snack.

 - they’re thick and chewy